Nadeem014-r/100-Days-DSA-CPP/README.md

 Optimized using square root method
 Solution added to the repository: day12/solution.cpp Stay tuned for more daily coding practice! 💻
-- Moving ahead with more number-based problems tomorrow inshaAllah!!!
+- Moving ahead with more number-based problems tomorrow inshaAllah.

+**🗓️ Day 13** – Print Primes in Range

+Solved the “Print Prime Numbers in a Range” problem.
+Practiced loops, conditionals, and prime number logic.
+Added the solution file at day13/solution.cpp.
+Will continue with the next number based problem tomorrow inshaAllah.